 Strategies in the Action stage include taking accountability for your behaviour, seeking caring and professional support, rewarding your successes, confronting the root cause of your addiction and making a list of motivating factors to stay sober.

-For your best chance of full addiction recovery, it’s recommended you participate in an addiction treatment programme at an inpatient residential facility like White River Manor in South Africa.
+For your best chance of full addiction recovery, it’s recommended you participate in an addiction treatment Program at an inpatient residential facility like White River Manor in South Africa.

 - Maintenance stage